 - Peer, coordinator, and faculty observations on a regular basis.

 - A stimulating atmosphere of mentorship and collaboration through continuous professional development and innovation linked to a dynamic language program.

 - Unique opportunities for funded research and further professional development through the Berkeley Language Center and the university’s GSI Teaching and Resource Center.

 Bridging Theory and Practice: Language Pedagogy Seminars

-The first semester of the language pedagogy seminar (German 350, see sample syllabus) focuses on principles of teaching methodology, research in Second Language Acquisition, skill-specific techniques, assessment, roles and tasks in the classroom, teaching culture, and approaches to critical reflection.
-The second semester (German 351, see sample syllabus) looks toward the teaching of intermediate and advanced language/culture courses.
-Instructional technologies, teaching writing, teaching the literary text, and issues in curriculum design form the main topics, with a continued emphasis on current research and critical reflection.
-In addition, each course includes a practical component in which graduate student instructors relate the seminar principles to current classroom activities, receive guidance, exchange materials, and generally coordinate their teaching efforts.
+The language pedagogy seminar (German 375, see sample syllabus) focuses on principles of teaching methodology, research in Second Language Acquisition, skill-specific techniques, assessment, roles and tasks in the classroom, teaching culture, and approaches to critical reflection.
+Additional emphasis is put on questions relating to Instructional technologies, teaching writing, teaching the literary text, and issues in curriculum design.
+In addition, the course includes a practical component in which graduate student instructors relate the seminar principles to current classroom activities, receive guidance, exchange materials, and generally coordinate their teaching efforts.

 Gaining Experience: Teaching Opportunities

 In the course of their studies, graduate students have the opportunity to teach a broad range of courses.
 Generally, all GSIs will teach at least the first two years of German (German 1-4).
 This experience alone covers a range from communicative teaching of the basics to content-